 Apache Hadoop and Apache Spark

 One of the biggest challenges with respect to Big Data is analyzing the data.
-There are multiple solutions available to analyze this data.
+There are multiple solutions available to do this.
 The most popular one is Apache Hadoop.

 Apache Hadoop is an open-source framework written in Java that allows us to store and process Big Data in a distributed environment, across various clusters of computers using simple programming constructs.
 To do this, Hadoop uses an algorithm called MapReduce, which divides the task into small parts and assigns them to a set of computers.
-Hadoop also has its own file system, Hadoop Distributed File System (HDFS), which is based on the Google File System (GFS).
+Hadoop also has its own file system, Hadoop Distributed File System (HDFS), which is based on Google File System (GFS).
 HDFS is designed to run on low-cost hardware.

 Apache Spark is an open-source distributed cluster-computing framework.
-Spark is a data processing engine developed to provide faster and ease-of-use analytics than Hadoop MapReduce.
+Spark is a data processing engine developed to provide faster and easy-to-use analytics than Hadoop MapReduce.
 Before Apache Software Foundation took possession of Spark, it was under the control of University of California, Berkeley’s AMP Lab.